-Inspection - Regularly during first year of installation - Every 6 months after the first year of installation Oil and Floatables Removal - Once per year, with sediment removal - Following a spill in the drainage area Sediment Removal - Once per year or as needed - Following a spill in the drainage area entire volume of liquid does not need to be removed from the manhole.
-Only remove the ables from the water surface to reduce the total volume of liquid removed during a clean out.
+Inspection - Regularly during first year of installation - Every 6 months after the first year of installation Oil and Floatables - Once per year, with sediment removal Removal - Following a spill in the drainage area Sediment Removal - Once per year or as needed - Following a spill in the drainage area NOTE: For most clear n outs the entire volume of liquid does not need to be removed from the manhole.
+Only remove the first few inches of oils and floatables from the water surface to reduce the total volume of liquid removed during a clean out.